 Grinding your teeth, also called bruxism, can happen unconsciously when you sleep or when you are awake.
-Dentists in St. Charles will tell you that grinding teeth or clenching your jaw can lead to jaw issues, severe headaches and tooth damage.
-Schedule an appointment with Jeffrey P. Smith DDS and learn how to prevent teeth grinding and its negative affects.
+Dr. Smith will tell you that grinding teeth or clenching your jaw can lead to jaw issues, severe headaches, and tooth damage.
+Schedule an appointment with Jeffrey P. Smith DDS and learn how to prevent teeth grinding and its negative effects.

 Just like gum disease can increase your risk of heart disease and stroke, poor oral health has been linked to other health problems.
 Mothers with poor oral health have been reported to have greater instances of premature births and babies with lower than normal birth weights.
 Inflammation in the mouth has also been tied to diabetes, because infection in the mouth weakens the body’s ability to control blood sugar.
 Dr. Smith can help you give you a healthy mouth, which will also mean a healthier body.